stephaniebaldwin37/RL-project/README.md

 Different values of n and lambda can be tested by adjusting those values in lake_multiplen and lake_lambda.

 The methods are evaluated based on the following metrics:
-Computation time(seconds)
+Computation time(seconds),
-Average reward - plotted on graph
+Average reward (plotted),
-Success rate - an episode is considered successful if the reward is positive at the end of the episode Time to convergence - defined as reaching 95% of the average reward for 2000 episodes
+Success rate (an episode is considered successful if the reward is positive at the end of the episode), Time to convergence (defined as reaching 95% of the average reward for 2000 episodes)

 Python 3.10 or higher is needed to run the code due to the adjusted reward function.
 Aligned with algorithms outlined in Sutton & Barto: Reinforcement Learning.